 Image of Jamie Dornan and of the Kirsten Dunst black dress in Marie Antoinette: Columbia Pictures.

-“Marie Antoinette Versailles Shoot: Sofia Coppola Project to Star Kirsten Dunst” last updated in July 2021.
+“Marie Antoinette Versailles Shoot: Coppola on Location” last updated in September 2021.